+This penalty encourages the estimated score to capture the correct local second-order geometry of the likelihood, which in turn improves the stability and accuracy of the resulting Langevin dynamics.
+In our implementation, we also use a curvature-aware version of the debiasing step, obtained by modifying \eqref{eq:score_demean_noreg}, so that the final debiased score function $\wt s(\theta, X) = s_{\widehat\phi}(\theta, X) - h_{\widehat\psi}(\theta)$ continues to preserve the curvature structure.
+The details of the modified loss and a discussion of alternative approaches are provided in \Cref{sec:alter_ways_demean}. }

-To implement \eqref{eq:score_demean}, we construct a separate regression reference table $\mD^R = \{(\theta^{(l)}, \X^{(l)}_{m_R})\}_{l=1}^{N_R}$, where $\X^{(l)}_{m_R}$ is a simulated dataset of size $m_R$ generated from $\theta^{(l)}$, and the expectation is approximated by an empirical average.
-We provide an algorithm view of this procedure and more implementation details in \Cref{sec:regularization_details}.
-A discussion of alternative approaches for enforcing the mean-zero structure are provided in \Cref{sec:alter_ways_demean}. \begin{remark}[Generalization to dependent datasets] The debiasing idea here can be generalized to weakly dependent setting and we provide a more detailed discussion \Cref{sec:regularization_details}.
-For more general dependent data settings, one has to resort full data score matching.
+We provide an algorithm view of the overall procedure with all three structures and more implementation details in \Cref{sec:regularization_details}. \begin{remark}[Generalization to dependent datasets] The debiasing idea here can be generalized to weakly dependent settings (see a detailed discussion in \Cref{sec:regularization_details}).
+For more general dependent data settings, one has to resort to full data score matching.
 In this case, the curvature structure is still helpful in improving the stability of the Langevin sampling procedure.
 We provide the full data score matching alternative and its theoretical analysis in \Cref{sec:version1}. \end{remark}